blanknut/mcode-project-osx/README.md

 get SDK41 and copy it to a folder of your choice.
 Set the environment variable `SDK41` to point to this directory.

+If you also want to deploy the final ROM image to your [HP-41CL](http://www.systemyde.com/hp41/) calculator you have to set environment variable CLUPDATE to the pathname of the clupdate.jar tool and environment variable USBSERIAL to the device name of your USB serial connector (on my system the device name is `/dev/tty.usbserial-A1068IY7`).

 ## Project Organization
 The root of the project folder contains the build script `build.sh`.
 It's a simple bash script offering the following build targets:
 * _clean_: remove all build output files
 * _build_: build the MCODE project ROM image
 * _test_ (depends on build): run the HP-41 emulator for this project
+* _deploy_ (depends on build): deploy the ROM image to a HP-41CL calculator

 The MCODE source files as well as the linker file (.lnk) and the loader file (.lod) are located below the `src` subfolder.
 Please note that these